tejaswid/guides/intro_to_ros/main.md

 **Notes**:
 1. `catkin init` is slightly better than `catkin_init_workspace` and is recommended.
 2. `catkin init` is run from the workspace folder while `catkin_init_workspace` is run from the src folder.
-3. Using `catkin_init` creates a hidden folder named *.catkin_tools* inside the workspace folder where the special settings are stored.
+3. Using `catkin init` creates a hidden folder named *.catkin_tools* inside the workspace folder where the special settings are stored.
-4. Using `catkin_init_workspace` creats a file called *CMakeLists.txt* in the src folder.
+4. Using `catkin_init_workspace` creates a file called *CMakeLists.txt* in the src folder.
 This is referred to as the top-level cmake file and is a symbolic link to the file */opt/ros/\<version\>/share/catkin/cmake/toplevel.cmake*.

-### 2.1.1 The workspace structure
+### 3.1.1 The workspace structure
 The workspace consists of 4 main folders which are as follows.
 1. **src** - This is where your source code lies, organized into packages.
 2. **build** - This is the build space for your source code.
 Intermediate build files are written to this folder.